enajx/Embodied_AI/README.md

 * Helping cementing certain manners like saying *please* or being thankful.
 * Potential applications for kids with autism spectrum disorder: the loaded in
 * The way kids behave towards their friends is an indicator of their emotional state.
 The AI could be used as tool to unearth and prevent adverse situations a child might be quietly going through, ie. bullying at school.
+* Greater likelihood to be positively integrated in the family household
 * *Parental outsourcing, want a child but don't want to spend too much time with s/he?
 An AI can provide the attention you can't.*